-China, one of the BRIC nations, is one of the fastest growing economies in the world with an unemployment rate of only 4.0%.
+China, one of the BRIC nations, is one of the fastest-growing economies in the world with an unemployment rate of only 4.0%.
 China’s growth in the last year was 6.7% compared to the United State’s growth of only 1.6% and the Euro area of 1.7%.
 It is no surprise that an increasing amount of expats are considering the move to China.
-While the United States outnumbers Europeans living in China, recently there has been an increase in the number of Europeans choosing to move to China.
+While the number of United States citizens outnumbers Europeans living in China, recently there has been an increase in the number of Europeans choosing to move to China.

 According to the official data from the Ministry of Human Resources and Social Security in China, there was a 4% increase in the number of expats moving to China over the last year to a new total of 231,700.
-With so many open doors do to growth and expansion, expats that move to China will have the opportunity to get higher level jobs with either local or international companies.
+With so many open doors due to growth and expansion, expats that move to China will have the opportunity to get higher-level jobs with either local or international companies.